palaa159/Docs/OpenBCI Software/03-OpenBCI_Wifi_Server.md

 ![Wifi No Cyton Power](../assets/images/wifi_battery_connection.jpg)

 If the Cyton is powered up already, the Wifi Shield can not start.
-Don't power your Cyton and plug in a Wifi Shield and expect the system to work, it won't.
+Don't power your Cyton and hot plug in a Wifi Shield.

 ## Connecting to the Wifi Shield